Research Spotlight: RNA & Heart Disease Development

 Muge Kuyumcu-Martinez, PhD, is a cardiology researcher and a UVA School of Medicine professor of molecular physiology and biological sciences.
 In their lab, their research is focused on understanding RNA-mediated molecular mechanisms of congenital and adult heart diseases and finding RNA-based treatments for heart disease.

-"Mutations in these RNA-binding proteins can cause specific heart defects," notes Kuyumcu-Martinez, so they're looking into how RNA-binding proteins regulate heart gene expression during both fetal development and the development of cardiovascular disease.
-Disruptions in these processes contribute to congenital and adult heart conditions.
-By uncovering how these molecular regulators function and malfunction, their work aims to restore healthy gene activity in diseased hearts and enable more precise, targeted treatments.
+"Mutations in these RNA-binding proteins can lead to specific heart defects," notes Kuyumcu-Martinez.
+Her group is investigating how RNA-binding proteins control cardiac gene expression during fetal development and in cardiovascular disease.
+Disruptions of these regulatory pathways contributes to both congenital and adult-onset heart disorders.
+By defining how these molecular regulators function in healthy hearts and become altered in disease, their work aims to restore normal gene expression and guide the development of more precise, targeted treatments.

-See their selected publications.
 Here, they share more about their work on RNA's impact on heart disease.

 How Heart Genes are Turned On and Off at the RNA Level